kirankrch24/Student-Rank-Pridiction/README.md

 "What do you think your merit number will be based on your Board exam and JEE Main scores?" he asked.

 "I don't know, brother," I replied again.
-"But I can calculate it."
+"But I think i can calculate it."

 My brother was intrigued by my response and asked me to develop an algorithm to calculate my merit number.
 I thought for a moment and then i tought i can calculate using a linear equation with one variable.